xuchengpeng/elpa-mirror/gnu/ellama-readme.txt

   • `ellama-translate-italic': Translate italic during markdown to org transformations.
 Enabled by default.
   • `ellama-extraction-provider': LLM provider for data extraction.
+  • `ellama-text-display-limit': Limit for text display in context elements.
+  • `ellama-context-poshandler': Position handler for displaying context buffer.  `posframe-poshandler-frame-top-center' will be used if not set.
+  • `ellama-context-border-width': Border width for the context buffer.
+  • `ellama-context-element-padding-size': Padding size for context elements.

 [zephyr] <https://ollama.ai/library/zephyr>